 easy by providing the

-image-sync command, which will download the image versions
+image-sync command, which will download the correct

-into your private Docker repository.
+version and push it into your private Docker repository.
 The

 apikey arguments must hold the Tetrate repository account details provided to you by